 There are some exceptions based on the date which the exchange visitor entered the U.S. in the previous J-1 status as well as the category of J-1 used at that time.
-This chart provided by the U.S. Department of State may help you determine whether or not you are subject to the 1-year bar or the 2-year bar.

-2-year bar: Prohibits repeat participation as a J-1 research scholar if the exchange visitor completes 5 years of participation with one or more sponsors -or- if before the 5-year period is over they complete a program and their SEVIS record becomes inactive.
+2-year bar: Prohibits repeat participation as a J-1 research scholar if the exchange visitor completes 5 years of participation with one or more sponsors -or- if before the 5-year period is over they complete a program, and their SEVIS record becomes inactive.
 Remember ~ the 5-year period is granted on a "use or lose" basis.
-You are given 5 years from the start date on your Form DS2019.
+You are given 5 years from the start date on your Form DS-2019.
 Once your SEVIS record is inactive, you cannot return to the U.S. or change back to J-1 status to recapture any time you may have left.